Folkestone Groomers Directory

 January-February: The calm before the storm.
 Light shedding for most breeds—perfect time to get into a good brushing routine before all hell breaks loose.

-March-May: Spring coat blow season.
+March-May: Spring coat blow (moulting) season.
 This is when double-coated breeds turn your home into a fur factory as they dump their winter undercoat.
 Time to step up your game.

 June-August: The summer lull.
 Moderate shedding continues, but the hot weather might trigger some extra shedding in heat-sensitive dogs.

-September-November: Autumn coat blow round two.
+September-November: Autumn coat blow (moulting) round two.
 Your dog's getting ready for winter by ditching their summer coat and growing a thicker winter one.
 Yes, it's as dramatic as it sounds.

 December: Finally, some peace.
 Shedding usually calms down as winter coats settle in.